 - STEM Education

-The Electrolyzer Cell 5 is a PEM electrolyzer for the production of hydrogen and oxygen.
+The Single Electrolyzer (Formerly Electrolyzer Cell 5) is a PEM electrolyzer for the production of hydrogen and oxygen.
 This cell can only be used in electrolyzer mode for the production of hydrogen.
-Please see technical specs for hydrogen production levels.
+Please see technical specifications for hydrogen production levels.